oz/cyprio.net/about.md

 # About the author

-I'm a French guy, currently in the South of Mexico (the north of the country looks too dangerous for my taste) with my [wife][karina].
-I've been employed as a programmer and software developer for a few years now, and I can't seem to stop.
+I'm a French guy, currently living in the South of Mexico (the north of the country looks too dangerous for my taste) with my [wife][karina].
+I've been employed as a programmer or software engineer for a few years now, and I can't seem to stop.
 I guess this grants me the *geeky* tag, I don't really care about it.

 I have been working from home, and local *cafés* for a few years now.
 If you asked, I would probably say that I'm not attached to it.
 But remote work